MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 3. In the left navigation menu, under **Entitlement management**, select **Terms of use**.

 4. Select the terms of use you want to edit.
+ - Note: You have to click on open space, not directly on name of the Terms or Use.

 5. On the top menu, select **Edit terms**.